Skip to content

 # config[errorsFilename]: the name of the error file

-AbstractTaxesDao.__init__(self, config)
+AbstractImpôtsDao.__init__(self, config)

-# reading data from the tax authority
+# reading tax administration data

 file = None